vidjil/vidjil/doc/user.md

 ### Data Columns

-The analysis software, on some configurations, may provide additional data for each clone.
+The analysis software, on some configurations, may provide additional [data axes](axes.md) for each clone.
 The data columns `‖` menu allows to select such data.